Head of Content

 Mortgage Advisor & Director

-In this article, we will demystify Section 106 mortgages and guide you through the entire process, from understanding the role of local authorities and covenant restrictions to navigating mortgage options and legal considerations.
+Here, we will demystify Section 106 mortgages and guide you through the entire process, from understanding the role of local authorities and covenant restrictions to navigating mortgage options and legal considerations.
 Get ready to unlock your options for a Section 106 mortgage and secure your dream home.

 Section 106 agreements are legal documents that often accompany planning permission for property developments.
 They include various planning obligations for developers, such as providing affordable housing and infrastructure improvements for the local community.
 However, these agreements also come with restrictive covenants, which can impact property sales and mortgage eligibility.